sakisan28/rg351_synthmodule/README.md

 # rg351_synthmodule
-Portable game console become a synthesizer module for ArkOS.
+Portable game console become a synthesizer module
+for ArkOS.

+WIFI required.

 Put 1Synth folder to /roms or /roms2.

 **install**
-If your Game colsole have 'KODI menu' (RK3566 devices), no need to install.

-No 'KODI', try following:
-Option - Filemanager - execute 'setup_synth.sh' to setup, you have to enable wifi before setup.
+Enable WIFI and update ArkOS.
+FluidSynth and sondfonts are installed.

 **use**
 Connect MIDI Keyboard or Pad to Game OTG port.
 Option - Filemanager - execute 'start_synth.sh' to start.